echoedinvoker/nodejs-jonas/11-model-data-and-adv-mongoose/153-populate/memo.md

 ## **method populate of query object**

+> populate means to use the full data to replace ObjectIds.

 ![Alt populate](pic/01.jpg)

+- populate is one method of the query object.
+  - So populate will only work when querying, it will only affect the result of the user query and will not change the contents of the database.

 ![Alt query single tour](pic/02.jpg)

 ## **Options of method populate**

+> We can add a few options to populate.

 ![Alt add options](pic/03.jpg)

+- If you need to add options, you must use object instead of string to pass into populate.

 ![Alt query single tour again](pic/04.jpg)

 ## **Just use same way to populate get all tours?**

+> So far we have only added populate to the route that queries a single tour, so should we use the same way to add populate to the route that queries all tours?

 ![Alt query all tours](pic/05.jpg)